 The Building Commissioning Process is a response to a systemic industry failure to produce quality.
 In Commissioning Process language, quality not only means that the building systems work, but more than that, they meet the actual case specific needs of the building occupants.
 This process is setup to ask the right questions at the right time, to verify that systems work efficiently and pick up issues before the costs of change become too high.

 Being quality-driven, the Commissioning Process is most optimal when it is carried out by a highly competent and effective team.
 We have developed a successful Commissioning toolkit that offers a unique blend of both the ASHRAE and CIBSE standards.

 The United States Green Building Council (USGBC) has recognised the value of the Building Commissioning Process and made it a pre-requisite for all New Constructions and Commercial Interior fit-outs pursuing LEED certification.
-It is required that all energy consuming systems be subject to the Commissioning Process, namely, HVAC&R systems, lighting and controls, hot water systems, the building envelope, renewable energy systems and water conservation systems with pumps.
+It is required that all energy consuming systems be subject to the Commissioning Process, namely, HVAC&R systems, lighting and controls, water systems, the building envelope, renewable energy systems and water conservation system.
 This all forms part of what LEED calls Fundamental Commissioning.

 Enhanced Commissioning is a term that LEED uses to describe a more thorough form of Commissioning.
 Implementing Enhanced Commissioning will not only amplify the benefits of Commissioning, but will also gain further credits towards the LEED certification.

 Further systems can be added to the Commissioning Process scope on an optional basis, such as fire protection or ICTS among many others.